-As pointed out previously (Zhang, 1998; Mazzucchelli et al., 2018), only small isolated inclusions far from any free surface of the garnet thick sections (e.g. distance > 3
+As pointed out previously (Zhang 1998; Mazzucchelli et al. 2018), only small isolated inclusions far from any free surface of the garnet thick-sections (e.g., distance >3 radii of the inclusion) do not suffer potential strain release.
+Therefore, for this study we prepared polished sections of 250-260 μ m thickness.
+We performed Raman spectroscopic measurements only on inclusions at the center of the section with a mean linear size smaller than 50 μ m (i.e., considerably less than the distance to the host surface).

 Micro-Raman scattering measurements were conducted in backscattering geometry with a Horiba Jobin-Yvon T64000 triple-monochromator spectrometer with a spectral resolution of $\sim 2 \text{ cm}^{-1}$ and instrumental accuracy in peak positions of $\sim 0.35 \text{ cm}^{-1}$.
 For each inclusion, a series of spot measurements were carried out along the equatorial plane of the inclusion as shown in Figure 2.
-Details of the measurements and data processing are given in the supplementary materials.
+Details of the measurements and data processing are given in the Supplemental Materials1.